21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 Address: Calle 57, centro histórico, 24000 San Francisco de Campeche, Campeche.

-Opening hours: from 8 am to 9 pm from Monday through Friday and Saturday and Sundays from 9 am to 9 pm
+Opening hours: from 8 am to 9 pm from Monday through Friday, and Saturday and Sundays from 9 am to 9 pm

-Entry fees: 20.00 MXN
+Entry fees: free

-9. Visit Mansión Carvajal
+10. Visit Mansión Carvajal

 Another significant building that deserves a visit while you are walking around Campeche.

-Mansion Carvajal is a beautiful house probably built in the 18th-century home of the landowner Fernando Carvajal Estrada and his wife María Lavalle de Carvajal.
+Mansion Carvajal is a beautiful house, probably built in the 18th century, home of the landowner Fernando Carvajal Estrada and his wife María Lavalle de Carvajal.

-He was also the owner of the largest hacienda in the peninsula, Uayamón, which is now one of the best luxury haciendas in the Yucatan Peninsula
+He was also the owner of the largest hacienda in the peninsula, Uayamón, which is now one of the best luxury haciendas in the Yucatan Peninsula.

-On the second level you can admire its balconies with wrought iron windows and the letters “FCI”, which are the initials of the father of the great landowner.
+On the second level, you can admire its balconies with wrought iron windows and the letters “FCI”, which are the initials of the father of the great landowner.

 Opening hours: from 9:00 am to 6 pm

-Location: Calle 10 s/n Campeche City
+Location: Calle 10 s/n, Campeche City

-10. Take TRAM tour of Campeche
+11. Take a TRAM tour of Campeche

 Day trips from Campeche

-11. Visit the magnificent Archaeological Site of Edzna’
+13. Visit the magnificent Archaeological Site of Edzna’

-I believe the Edzna ruins are one of the most fascinating and mind-blowing of all, for the dimension and the logistics of their structures most of all.
+I believe the Edzna ruins are one of the most fascinating and mind-blowing of all, for the dimension and the logistics of their structures, most of all.

-Walking around those huge perfect buildings you will feel like being taken back in time.
+Walking around those huge, perfect buildings, you will feel like being taken back in time.
 Try it and let me know.
-Sit on the first stairs looking at the main square and shout.
+Sit on the first stairs, looking at the main square, and shout.

 What is the meaning of Edznà?

-Itzá is the name of one population, the Chontal who were living in the city.
+Itzá is the name of one population, the Chontal, who were living in the city.

 The archaeological discovery brought to light numerous painted facades that represented gods and mythological creatures in various colors, which reflects a typical architectural characteristic of the “Peten”.

 Also, you can find hints of the Chenes, Puuc, and Tardios, all different lineages of the Mayan civilization.
-(SOURCE – INAH)

-How to reach Edzna’ archeological site
+How to reach Edzna’s archaeological site

-Or you can get there by public transportation either from Champoton or Campeche.
+Or you can get there by public transportation, either from Champoton or Campeche.

-12. Take a tour to Calakmul and Balamku from Campeche
+14. Take a tour to Calakmul and Balamku from Campeche

-Calakmul archaeological site and biosphere is one of the most magnificent and extensive to see while Balamku, located right in front is one of the most unique for it’s well preserved large frieze.
+Calakmul archaeological site and biosphere is one of the most magnificent and extensive to see, while Balamku, located right in front, is one of the most unique for its well-preserved large frieze.

-▶ Read more about the tour and book it in advance
+Read more about the tour and book it in advance

-13. Visit Isla Arena
+15. Visit Isla Arena

 If you are interested in exploring a little off the beaten path, where locals go, Isla Arena could be a great destination.